izaxon/codicentjs/README.md

 Install UglifyJS using npm:

 npm install uglify-js
-Then, run the following command to obfuscate the codicent-inject.js file:
+Then, run the following command to obfuscate the codicentjs.js file:

-uglifyjs codicent-inject.js --output codicent-inject.min.js
+`uglifyjs codicentjs.js --output codicentjs.min.js`
-This will generate a minified and obfuscated version of your JavaScript file, named codicent-inject.min.js.
+This will generate a minified and obfuscated version of your JavaScript file, named codicentjs.min.js.

 Step 3: Host the file on GitHub

 Create a new GitHub repository or use an existing one.
 Create a new file in the repository by clicking the "New file" button.

-Paste the contents of the codicent-inject.min.js file into the new file, and give it a name like codicent-inject.min.js.
+Paste the contents of the codicentjs.min.js file into the new file, and give it a name like codicentjs.min.js.

 Step 4: Serve the file using GitHub Pages (optional)